Zagreb VINOcom: Gems from Croatia’s Largest Wine Show

 Thankfully, the wines that we really wanted to try were all present at the event.
 Here are some highlights of Zagreb VINOcom.

 Quest for Babić Solved

-Plavac Mali is the star among red varieties of the Dalmatian coast but Babić has the potential to make excellent wine.
-There is not a large amount of Babić available and only a handful of producers are making wine from it.
+Plavac Mali is the star among the red varieties of the Dalmatian coast, but Babić has the potential to make excellent wine.
+There is not a large amount of Babić available, and only a handful of producers are making wine from it.
 Good examples of Babić are produced by Vinoplod, Piližota, Birin, Zlatan Otok, and Gracin.

 The most esteemed producer of Babić is Dr Leo Gracin.
 Our previous attempt at tasting Dr Leo’s wines was futile.
-In May, while driving down the Dalmatian coast, we made a special trip to the premier Babić vineyard known as Bucavac (Booh-sah-vehts).
-You can take a look at the Bucavac vineyard in the short video below.
-Be warned that Matt completely butcher the name of the vineyard…
+In May, while driving down the Dalmatian coast, we made a special trip to the premier Babić vineyard known as Bucavac (Booh-sah-vahts).
+You can take a look at the Bucavac vineyard in the short video below; be warned that Matt completely butchers the name of the vineyard…

 At the Zagreb VINOcom, we were thrilled to see the Gracin Babić available for tasting.
 After sampling the wine, we walked away thoroughly impressed.